mohitkr05/aws-learning-by-doing/docs/index.md

 - [x] 5-4-3 Model of Cloud Computing
 - [x] Differences between IAAS/PAAS/SAAS
 - [x] (*Optional*) Enroll in the Cloud Computing Crash course [^1] - Ask for a FREE coupon on Slack.

+## Day 3 Checklist

+- [x] Understand the concept of Virtualization
+- [x] How virtualization enables cloud computing
+- [x] What is a Virtual Private Server (VPS) ?
+- [x] How VPS were part of web hosting solutions.
+- [x] Introduction to AWS Lightsail

+## Day 4 Checklist

+- [x] Walkthrough of  Amazon Lightsail account
+- [x] Understanding Blueprints
+- [x] Creating a new VPS using a LAMP Stack
+- [x] Connecting to the instance using web console